 There are a few ways to get from Seattle to Vancouver BC—you can fly, you can ride the train, you can take the BoltBus or Greyhound.
-Or you can drive.
+Or you can drive (check road conditions before you go).
 Really, the distance is not so far that the drive is a tough undertaking.
 You can make the journey in a little over two hours if traffic is in your favor (don’t count on it) and if the border crossing is moving along swiftly (it’s usually worse coming back).
 Or you can enjoy a few stops along the way and turn a short jaunt into a little adventure!

 01 of 07